-The San Juan Islands provide one of the best whale watching opportunities anywhere in the world, offering protected waters and a huge variety of wildlife, which include our three pods of resident Orca whales.
-Anacortes is known as the “Home Port” to the San Juan Islands and is the perfect departure point for guaranteed whale watching and wildlife cruises.
+The San Juan Islands provide one of the best opportunities for whale watching Washington has to provide, offering protected waters and a huge variety of wildlife, which include our three pods of resident Orca whales.
+Anacortes is the perfect departure point for guaranteed whale watching and wildlife cruises.

 Situated in the rain shadow of the Olympic Mountains, the San Juan and Canadian Gulf Islands provide calm waters (sea-sickness is very rare!), sunny skies, and an incredible backdrop for your whale watch adventures.